asciidude/blowjs/README.md

     <img src="./images/blowjs-ico.png" width=250>
 </p>

-blowjs is a bubblez api wrapper meant for ease of use and optimization, along with confirgurability
+blowjs is a bubblez library meant for ease of use and optimization, along with confirgurability

-Want to learn how to use blowjs?
+* Want to learn how to use blowjs?
 Visit the docs [here](/DOCS.md) (only accessible on GitHub).

-Having issues and need support?
+* Having issues and need support?
 Visit our Discord [here](https://discord.gg/czfj9DyY7F).

 ## Example of blowjs
 ```js